playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

+<iframe src="https://stackblitz.com/edit/start-to-source-29-render-if-fully-working?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
 Here, we're using the `clear` method on the parent view ref to remove the previous view when the value is false.
 Because our structural directive will contain a template only used for this directive, we can safely assume that `clear` will only remove templates created within this directive and not from an external source.

 #### How Angular Built It

 While Angular goes for a more verbose pattern due to additional features available in their structural directive, the implementation is not too different from our own.

-The following is the Angular source code for that directive.
+[The following is the Angular source code for that directive](https://github.com/angular/angular/blob/e1f6d1538784eb87f7497bef27e3c313184c2d30/packages/common/src/directives/ng_if.ts#L151).
 To make it easier to explain with our current set of knowledge, there have been lines of code removed and a single conditional modified in a very minor way.
 Outside of these changes, this is largely unchanged.

 ````typescript
 @Directive({selector: '[ngIf]'})